 Michael Rembis is the Director of the Center for Disability Studies and an Associate Professor in the Department of History at the University at Buffalo (SUNY).
-Rembis has authored or edited many books, articles, and book chapters, including: Defining Deviance: Sex, Science, and Delinquent Girls, 1890-1960 (University of Illinois Press, 2011/2013); Disability Histories co-edited with Susan Burch (University of Illinois Press, 2014); [The Oxford] Handbook of Disability History co-edited with Catherine Kudlick and Kim Nielsen (Oxford University Press, forthcoming); and Disabling Domesticity (Palgrave Macmillan, 2016).
+Rembis has authored or edited many books, articles, and book chapters, including: Defining Deviance: Sex, Science, and Delinquent Girls, 1890-1960 (University of Illinois Press, 2011/2013); Disability Histories co-edited with Susan Burch (University of Illinois Press, 2014); The Oxford Handbook of Disability History co-edited with Catherine Kudlick and Kim Nielsen (Oxford University Press, 2018); and Disabling Domesticity (Palgrave Macmillan, 2016).
 In 2012, Rembis and co-editor Kim Nielsen launched the Disability Histories book series with University of Illinois Press.
 His research interests include the history of institutionalization, mad people's history, and the history of eugenics.
 He is currently working on a book entitled, 'A Secret Worth Knowing': Living Mad Lives in the Shadow of the Asylum.

 Since completing a PhD in history, Rembis has worked with colleagues throughout the world to expand and solidify the fields of disability history and disability studies.
 He is a co-founder of the Disability Studies Initiative at the University of Arizona, where he helped to create undergraduate curricula in Disability Studies.
 He was a visiting scholar at the University of Notre Dame, where he participated in their Disability Studies Forum.
 In Buffalo, Rembis was fortunate to benefit from a close collaboration with David Gerber (Distinguished Professor of History [retired 2012/2014]).
 They worked together to expand the UB Center for Disability Studies (founded 2009) by creating a formal master's (MA) degree concentration in Disability Studies (2011) and a graduate certificate in Disability Studies (2014), as well as the Center's oral history project.
 Rembis has served on the American Historical Association's Committee on Disability and the Board of Directors of the Society for Disability Studies (2011-2014).
 He was elected Vice President of the Society for Disability Studies in 2013 and President in 2014.
 The Organization of American Historians honored Rembis by naming him a Distinguished Lecturer in 2014.
 In 2015, Rembis was named to the Fulbright Roster of Specialists.